-A new financial wellbeing project from Made of Money, working with families in Islington.
+Get Set was a financial wellbeing project from Made of Money, that worked with families in Islington.

 Why work with families at this stage?